SS Dakotan: World War I

 After the United States declared war on Germany in April 1917, the United States Army, needing transports to move its men and materiel to France, convened a select committee of shipping executives who pored over registries of American shipping to evaluate transport capabilities.
 The committee selected Dakotan, her sister ship Montanan, and twelve other American-flagged ships that were sufficiently fast, could carry enough fuel in their bunkers for transatlantic crossings, and, most importantly, were in port or not far at sea.
 After Dakotan discharged her last load of cargo, she was officially handed over to the Army on 29 May.

 Before troop transportation began, all of the ships were hastily refitted.
 Of the fourteen ships, four, including Dakotan and Montanan, were designated to carry animals and cargo; the other ten were designated to carry human passengers.
 Ramps and stalls were built on the four ships chosen to carry animals.
 Gun platforms were installed on each ship before it docked at the Brooklyn Navy Yard, where the guns were put in place.
-All the ships were manned by merchant officers and crews but carried military personnel: two U.S. Navy officers, Navy gun crews, quartermasters, signalmen, and wireless operators.
+All the ships were crewed by merchant officers and sailors but carried military personnel: two U.S. Navy officers, Navy gun crews, quartermasters, signalmen, and wireless operators.
 The senior Navy officer on board would take control if a ship came under attack.